ios-xr/iosxr-ansible/README.md

 ```
   > NOTE:
   > "nsenter" is part of the util-linux package which allows program to
   > enter other process namespace.
-In the example, notice that
-  > the "ifconfig" in the second command returns interfaces within the XR
-  > namespace which is different from interfaces from the third command.
+In release 6.0.x, you will be connected to
+  > the XR namespace and "nsenter" command is required to change to Global-VRF
+  > namespace before running any helper command (/pkg/bin/xr_cli).

-  > The "nsenter" command takes you into Global-VRF (operns) namespace or
+  > To determine whether you are in XR namespace or Global-VRF namespace, do
-  > 'init' process namespace)
+  > "ifconfig", if you see interface, e.g. fwd_ew or fwdintf, then you are in
+  > the XR namespace.

 ## Local mode setup and test

 - Edit and source Ansible, YDK, and Python environment to point to your